Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 avoids probing the byte lengths of every preceding segment.
 Playlist `#EXTINF` totals are also propagated as the player-visible duration.

-The audio and video frames arrive through one ordered, bounded session channel, so back-pressure must be decided for the A/V session as a whole.
-Normal playback keeps draining while **either** forward target still needs data and stops when both the video queue (four frames) and audio queue (about 500 ms) are ready.
-A separate eight-frame video hard cap still prevents unusual output ordering from growing video without bound.
+Audio and video now arrive through separate bounded TrackSink channels.
+Sanctuary makes no assumption about cross-track callback interleaving: PTS is the media timeline, while ordering is guaranteed only within each track.
+Normal video presentation retains a two-frame decoded lookahead.
+When those two slots are full Sanctuary stops draining the video TrackSink channel; the next decoded frame therefore remains upstream and backpressures the video decoder instead of being copied into an extra hidden video buffer or discarded merely to service audio.
+Audio can continue filling its PCM timeline independently.

-Timestamp-aware audio adds one stronger ordering rule.
-If the next decoded audio frame cannot yet fit, it is retained as `pending_audio_frame` and no later shared-channel message is consumed until that same frame is accepted.
-This is the application-level equivalent of leaving the decoded frame at the head of the queue, and lets a large PTS gap be materialised incrementally as zero PCM without allowing later audio/video to overtake it.
+Timestamp-aware audio has its own head-of-line rule.
+If the next decoded audio frame cannot yet fit, it is retained as `pending_audio_frame` and Sanctuary stops draining later messages from the audio TrackSink channel until that exact frame is accepted.
+Video remains independent.
+Seek barriers and decoder stream updates travel through the same TrackSink as their media payloads, preserving the required per-track order; seek completion still waits for the matching barrier from every routed A/V track.

 Runtime diagnostics are intentionally always available on stderr while native playback is active.
 Once per second Sanctuary prints playback state, current player position, the pump/back-pressure reason, executor/sink completion, video queue depth/front/back PTS plus received/presented/dropped counts, and audio stream/preroll state, queued/free PCM duration, submitted sample count, `next_output_pts`, and underrun counters.
-The sink also emits a rate-limited line when the two-message session channel is full before it blocks.
+Each TrackSink also emits a rate-limited line when its bounded Sanctuary channel is full before it blocks.
 Play, pause, timeline anchoring, preroll completion, and audio device play/pause transitions are logged as discrete events.

 Real A/V sessions currently expose only 1.0x playback.
 Pitch-preserving time stretch/tempo control remains a separate milestone; the forthcoming wall-clock A/V